jwc401/WorkoutLog/docs/README.md

 Project Description:
 	For this project, I intend to make a exercise training and monitoring site.
 On it, a user will be able to access the main page (directory).
 One thing they can do is create and modify their workout exercises, and is that is saved to them.
 Another thing that they can do is to create and maintain a journal of their workouts, on which they can enter a main journal page where they can either access previous journal entries or go and create a new journal entry in which they can report on how they did during their workout (can access information entered from the workout exercises page) via text and other methods.
+Potentially, I can add scripting for calculations (e.g. BMI and other such information) that can be tracked for the user.